ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyPushPull.rst

 IBasicManeuverStrategyPushPull
 ==============================

-.. py:class:: IBasicManeuverStrategyPushPull
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyPushPull

    object

    Interface used to access options for a Push/Pull Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyPushPull

 Overview
 --------